 - Association Rule Metrics: Support, Confidence, Lift evaluate the strength and significance of association rules.

-enable users to create ensembles of models for improved performance.- Model Viewer: Allows users to visually inspect and understand the structure of created models.
+- Model Viewer: Allows users to visually inspect and understand the structure of created models.

-widget helps assess model performance by splitting the data into training and testing sets multiple times.3.5 Visualization: Orange provides a variety of data visualization widgets that allow users to explore and understand their data in a visual manner.
+3.5 Visualization: Orange provides a variety of data visualization widgets that allow users to explore and understand their data in a visual manner.
 Here are some key data visualization widgets available in Orange:

 - Data Table: Allows users to view and explore the dataset in a tabular format.
 It provides features like sorting, filtering, and grouping.